tableau/TabPy/docs/server-config.md

 To leverage the Flight server, use an existing Flight Client API.
 There are implementations available in C++, Java, and Python.
-To begin streaming data to the server, a Flight Descriptor must be generated.
+To begin streaming data to the server, a Flight Descriptor (data path) must be generated.
 One can be obtained via the TabPy Flight server by using the client to submit a `getUniquePath` Action to the server or it can be randomly generated locally.
 The client's `do_put` interface can then be used to begin sending data to the server.

+Structure the data payload in Arrow format according to the client's API requirements.
+Continue using the client to append the data path with the data stream.

 The mechanism for sending the Python script to the server does not change.